Schedule a free consultation

 If you're facing DWI charges, with or without firearms charges, you need the help of an expert to ensure you get the best possible defense.
 Attorney Doug Murphy is a Board Certified expert in both DWI and Criminal Defense law.
 In fact, he is one of only two attorneys in Texas who is a Board Certified expert in both these specialties.

 U.S. News and World Report's Best Lawyers in America also recently named Doug a "Lawyer of the Year" for Houston DWI Defense in 2023.
-Find out what Doug and the Doug Murphy Law Firm, P.C. team can do for you.
+Find out what Doug and the Murphy & McKinney Law Firm, P.C. team can do for you.
 Call them at 713-229-8333 or contact them online to schedule your consultation today.

 Share this post: